goodeggs/angular-cached-resource/README.md

    on the associated resources (only if the queue entry was made after the page was loaded)
 4. If the queue contains requests, attempt to flush it once per minute OR whenever the browser sends a [navigator.onOnline][onOnline] event.

+**What if localStorage doesn't exist, or if the browser is out of space?**

+In either of these cases, `$cachedResource` will make sure all of your requests still happen.
+Things end up working just like the `$resource` module, with none of the caching benefits.

 ------